sianfairley/auth-demo/README.md

    The official React Router docs have an example specifically for this, using a custom component `<PrivateRoute>`: https://reacttraining.com/react-router/web/example/auth-workflow

+   3b.
+A more advanced example is available at https://reactrouter.com/docs/en/v6/examples/auth.
+It uses the `createContext` API.
+Ultimately, it is the preferred way, but at this point, students don't know what the Context API is yet.

 4. "checking if a user is logged in" means to check if we have an **accessToken** stored in our **localStorage**.

    4b.
 Not a bad idea to have a helper function **userIsLoggedIn()** that we can call any time we want (maybe in a separate file that we can import wherever we need)